WordPress SEO Guide for Beginners

 You might have heard experts saying that WordPress is SEO friendly.
 This is often actually why tons of individuals choose WordPress to start out a blog or website.

-While WordPress makes sure that the code it generates follows the SEO best practices, there’s tons more you would like to try to to if you would like to maximize your SEO efforts.
+While WordPress makes sure that the code it generates follows the SEO best practices, there are tons more you would like to try to if you would like to maximize your SEO efforts.

 To make it easy, we’ve created a table of content to assist you easily navigate through our ultimate WordPress SEO guide.